-Dan’s latest project is The White Mountain.
-From the vaulted heights of New England’s highest peak, Dan will spend a year exploring the very heart of the White Mountains.
-But Mt.
+Dan’s book, The White Mountain: Rediscovering Mount Washington’s Hidden Culture, is a year exploration of the Northeast’s tallest peak.
+Mt.
 Washington – home of the world’s worst weather – is more than just a Rock Pile, it’s the cultural and natural soul of climbers and tourists from around the world.
-From car races to bird watching, from bikes to motorcycles, from the railroad to the stars to a centuries old observatory, Mt.
-Washington speaks to the adventurer in all of us, and Dan plans on turning his veteran journalist’s eye toward capturing it all in his new book, The White Mountain (available spring, 2018).
-Please check out the video and contribution site for the book here: The White Mountain Book
+From car races to bird watching, from bikes to motorcycles, from the railroad to the stars to a century old observatory, Mount Washington speaks to the adventurer in all of us, and Dan turned his veteran journalist’s eye toward capturing it all in his new book.

 Dan began his career in Buffalo, New York.
-Since then, he has written for a wide variety of regional and national publications, including the Main Line Times, Philadelphia Weekly, Christian Science Monitor, Princeton Packet, Pennsylvania Magazine, all4woman,com, Yahoo!
-Parenting and Huffington Post.
-He currently writes an occasional column for Good Men Project called Modern Dad about getting kids into nature and the challenges of being an older dad.
+Since then, he has written for a wide variety of regional and national publications, including the Main Line Times, Philadelphia Weekly, Christian Science Monitor, Princeton Packet, Pennsylvania Magazine, Appalachia Journal, New Hampshire Magazine, New Hampshire Home, Manchester Ink Link, Monadnock Underground, AMC Outdoors and Huffington Post.

 In 2000, he moved to New Hampshire to cover the Presidential Election.
 In 2001, Dan became Associate Publisher of The Hippo, now the state’s largest Arts and Entertainment journal.